Subscriber Login Users Administrators

 • Thrombocytosis

-• Platelet satellites (see image to the right) may account for low platelet counts as determined by electronic counters.
-Satellitosis is initiated by:
+• Platelet satellites (see image to the right) may account for low platelet counts as determined by automated hematology cell counters.
+Satellitosis is ...

 • The image on the right is a microscopic field from a Wright-Giemsa stained peripheral blood smear (1000X magnification).
 The structure indicated by th...

-• A representative field from a peripheral blood smear, seen on the right, was held for morophological and clinical review as the total platelet count w...
+• A representative field from a peripheral blood smear, seen on the right, was held for morphological and clinical review as the total platelet count wa...

-• The peripheral blood smear shown in this image was held for review because of an increase in platelets.
-Conditions in which platelets are increased as...
+• The peripheral blood smear shown in this image was held for review because of an increased platelet count.
+Conditions in which platelets are increased...

 • This image is representative of a peripheral blood smear.
-Some automated instruments may report this platelet count as:
+As a result of this phenomenon, some automated hematology analyzers may report:

 Additional Information